Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon

 Dartmouth Higher Ferry

 The Dartmouth Higher ferry is the most recent of the various Dart ferries, being opened in 1831.
 It runs between Sandquay to Noss.
 The initial chain ferry, designed by J.M.Rendel, was not a success.
 However, Rendel later built a successful ferry for the Torpoint Ferry.
 The Dart ferry, meanwhile, had gone over to horse propulsion, using at least two horse-powered ferries until 1867, when a new steam-powered ferry was built.
-A new steam ferry was built in 1896, an iron-hulled vessel which could carry four vehicles which lasted until 1920.
+A replacement new steam ferry was built in 1896, an iron-hulled vessel which could carry four vehicles which lasted until 1920.
 At this time a further new ferry was built, but using the engine from the 1896 vessel.
 Rather than a conventional chain ferry, where the engine pulls the ferry along the chains, the new vessel ran on wires for guidance but was powered by paddles.
 This ferry ran for 40 years.
 The current ferry was built in 1960, and its paddlewheels are diesel-electric powered.
-The ferry appears to have been painted grey, green, red and then blue (dated from the cars aboard). there are plans to replace the ferry with a new one, which would no longer be paddle-powered.
+The ferry appears to have been painted grey, green, red and then blue (dated from the cars aboard).

 Postcard of the 1920 Dartmouth Higher Ferry